How Much Does it Cost to Make Pizza?

 However, we recommend that get one that will last more and will help you transfer pizza in and out of the oven with a minimal amount of mess.

-Best Tools We Recommend to Start Making Perfect Homemade Pizzas
+Best Tools to Start Making Homemade Pizza

 Why have two pizza peels when you can only have one.
 This pizza peel surpasses the benefits of wood peels with the convenience of a metal peel.
 It's made entirely from anodized aluminum for a lightweight design that's incredibly durable, too.
 It's designed to be used frequently in high-heat pizza ovens.